 Planning a wedding can be stressful — the attention to detail and amount of decision-making needed to pull off your perfect day can feel overwhelming.
 You need to choose a venue, the food, your dress, the guest list, and all while trying not to step on too many toes.
 However, one of your most important decisions is picking how many bridesmaids to have in your wedding party.

-Average Bridal Party Size
+What is the Average Bridal Party Size?

 When it comes to weddings, there’s no shortage of advice and tips for every little detail.
 You may have heard plenty of opinions from well-meaning friends and family about how many bridesmaids you should choose.
-While this facet of planning is generally up to you, the average bridal party size is between three and five.

 However, the number seems to be growing as people are waiting longer to get married.
 In the past, when couples got married in their late teens and early twenties, they hadn’t made as many close adult friends.
 Waiting until later in life means you’ve had more opportunities to form deep bonds with people from various aspects of your life.
 Now, it’s completely common to have as many as 10 bridesmaids for larger weddings.

 How Many Bridesmaids Should I Have?

 It’s a big question, and there’s no one universal answer.
 You’ll need to consider many factors before you land on how many bridesmaids will feel right for your special day.

 Before choosing how many bridesmaids you want, you should understand what a bridesmaid is exactly.
 Generally, bridesmaids provide emotional support to the bride.
 They are usually the bride’s closest friends and siblings, who the bride wants to have standing by her on her wedding day.